U.S. DEPARTMENT OF STATE

 • exhibitions of works by Americans or on American themes;

-• cultural programs, and particularly those that target underserved communities; and,
+• programs promoting STEM studies (Science, Technology, Education, and Mathematics) particularly those that target under-served communities; and,

-• radio, television, and social media programming in support of the above four objectives.
+• radio, television, and social media programming or campaigns in support of the above four objectives.

 Activities that are not typically funded include, but are not limited to: